addap/master-thesis/documents/Readme.md

 The goal of this thesis is to verify a simplified version of the core of the Eio library for OCaml 5.

 The recently released OCaml 5 includes several new features like multi-threading support and an effect sytem.
-[Eio](https://github.com/ocaml-multicore/eio/) is a concurrency library for OCaml 5 that uses the effect system to implement fibers, which are cooperatively scheduled execution contexts.
+[Eio](https://github.com/ocaml-multicore/eio/) is a concurrency library for OCaml 5 that uses effects to implement fibers, which are cooperatively scheduled execution contexts.
 Eio aims to be the standard concurrency library for OCaml 5.
-[Hazel](https://gitlab.inria.fr/cambium/hazel) is a formalization of an effect system in Iris.
+[Hazel](https://gitlab.inria.fr/cambium/hazel) is a formalization of a language with effects in Iris.
-It has been used in multiple case studies, among them a cooperative scheduler implementing fibers with effects (but with a different implementation than Eio uses).
+Hazel has been used in multiple case studies, among them a cooperative scheduler implementing fibers with effects (but with a different implementation than Eio uses).

 For server-like applications running many short-lived tasks, concurrent programming has gained in popularity as a way to organize the code and efficiently use I/O resources (e.g. goroutines in Golang and async/await in Rust).
 If Eio does position itself as the standard concurrency library for OCaml 5, then it would be nice to have the reassurance of a formal verification of its core abstractions.